ChristianSiegert/panoptikos/README.md

 Panoptikos is an image viewer for Reddit.
 You can see it in action at [panoptikos.com](http://www.panoptikos.com/).

-The server-side code is written in Go, the client-side code in JavaScript with [AngularJS](http://angularjs.org/).
+The server-side code is written in Go, the client-side code in plain JavaScript.
 Panoptikos is hosted on [Google App Engine](https://developers.google.com/appengine/).

 ## Features